 Clothing and textiles are a part of our everyday lives, but there’s a long process that goes into their design and construction.
 That’s what makes designing so much fun!
 During our Sewing & Textiles class, we’ll explore the many different kinds of textiles that make up the industry.
 From clothing to surface design, embroidery, knitting, appliqué, and more!
 We’ll learn the basics of hand sewing, stitchery, and machine sewing - each student will have their own sewing station to practice these essential skills, such as hemming and making seams.
 Students will design their own textiles from raw material, creating a unique design through safe dyeing processes, painting, printing (block or screen), and tying techniques; this is what they will use to construct their final pieces.
 Gathering inspiration from fashion designers, and textile/fiber artists, students will create an array of both functional and aesthetic works of art.
 There will be no limit to creativity this week, a camp that's sure to be Sew much fun!

 Leaping out of newspapers and into books in the 1930's, comics have been at the center of many cultural issues and launched the careers of many successful artists the world over.
 Our week will focus on character & story development as well as world building.
-Kids will learn about the history of comics and some of the more prominent artists in the genre as we go over everything from penciling to inking to color to lettering and finally - bookbinding as we go from pulp to POW in creating a one of a kind "artist's edition" hardbound book to take home.
-Additionally, we'll be building a superhero headquarters in the studio, building/painting/collaging 3D letters, stitching our characters out of fabric to make action figures/dolls, special guest artist to do portraits, casting resin to make amulets of power, and more.
+Kids will learn about the history of comics and some of the more prominent artists in the genre as we go over everything from penciling to inking to color to lettering and finally - bookbinding as we go from pulp to POW in creating a one of a kind "artist's edition" comic book to take home.
+Additionally, we'll be building/painting/collaging canvas characters, sculpting out of clay to make action figures and collaging with old comic books & more!
+BAM goes creativity during our Comic Book week!